-Net Asset Value per Share - The following tables summarize investments for which fair value is measured at net asset value as of December 31, 2020 and 2019, respectively.
+Net Asset Value per Share - The following tables summarize investments for which fair value is measured at net asset value.
 There are no participant redemption restrictions for these investments; the redemption notice period is applicable only to the Program.

-- December : 31, 2020 Fair Value Unfunded Commitments Redemption Frequency (If Currently Eligible) Redemption Notice Period Common/Collective Trusts \$ 1,704,086,896 n/a Daily None - December r 31, 2019 Fair Value Unfunded Commitments Redemption Frequency (If Currently Eligible) Redemption Notice Period Common/Collective Trusts \$ 1,570,167,948 n/a Daily None
+Redemption

+Frequency (If Redemption

+Unfunded Currently Notice

+As of December 31, 2021 Fair Value Commitments Eligible) Period

+Common/Collective Trusts \$ 1,976,996,720 n/a Daily None

+- Redemption

+Frequency (If Redemption

+Unfunded Currently Notice

+As of December 31, 2020 Fair Value Commitments Eligible) Period

+Common/Collective Trusts \$ 1,704,086,896 n/a Daily None